pierceedwards/post-install-config/README.md

 </p>
 <p>
-Configuring SLAs to determine severity guidlines of a potential problem.
-Help topics cover common issuses that help users categorize the issue faced.
+Configuring SLAs and Help topics to determine severity guidlines of a potential problem and cover common issuses that help users categorize the issue faced.
 </p>
 <br />